From flows of Lambda Fleming-Viot processes to lookdown processes via flows of partitions

-It means that an ancestral type, called the \textit{primitive Eve}, fixes in the population.
-Notice that the fixation occurs in finite time iff $\Lambda$ belongs to regime \Fin.
-Our goal is to further the study of the asymptotic behaviour: does there exist another ancestral type with an overwhelming progeny among the population that does not descend from $\rme$ ?
-To formalise (and generalise) this idea we introduce the following definition. \begin{definition} According to the regime of $\Lambda$, we introduce the Eves as follows:\begin{description} \item[\BS. ] In regimes \Disc, \Dust\ and \Inf, we say that the $\Lambda$ Fleming-Viot admits an infinite sequence of Eves if there exists a collection $(\rme^{i})_{i\geq 1}$ of r.v. such that almost surely for all $i\geq 1$
+The r.v.~$\rme^1$ has a uniform distribution on $[0,1]$ and is called the primitive Eve of the population.
+It can be interpreted as an ancestor whose progeny is predominant among the population.
+In the present paper, we investigate the existence of an infinite sequence of Eves $\rme^i,i\geq 1$ that generalise the primitive Eve in the following sense: for every $i\geq 1$, the progeny of $\rme^i$ is overwhelming among the population that does not descend from $\rme^1,\ldots,\rme^{i-1}$.
+The precise definition is given below. \begin{definition} In regimes \Disc, \Dust\ and \Inf, we say that $\rho$ admits an infinite sequence of Eves if there exists a collection $(\rme^{i})_{i\geq 1}$ of points in $[0,1]$ such that for every $i\geq 1$